CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 User Management
 ---------------------------
 CIS-CAT Pro Dashboard leverages spring security to manage authentication and access rights for application users.
-Within the application, an administrator can create new users and assign user roles.
+Within the application, only an administrator can create new users and assign user roles.
 Access to particular features and functions is defined by the Dashboard and covers basic user functions and administrative functions only.
 The access for the delivered roles cannot be customized.

-## Users ##

-Only a user with the role of administrator can create create and manage users.

 By default the administrator username is `admin` with the password `@admin123`.
 Navigate to the Settings menu (gear icon) and select `User Management` to access the user list.